having a display table for your services or agency;

 Our Vision for California and the Nation

 The Center wants to create a safe California and nation through the development of its trauma certification process for agencies.
-Certification would promote uniform trauma-informed practices throughout California, so that agencies may better and more safely serve their clients.
-Agencies in Santa Cruz, San Diego, Santa Clara, and Los Angeles —among others — have been working with the California Center of Excellence for Trauma Informed Care toward a certification process that is realistic, humane, cost-effective, and efficacious.
+Certification would promote uniform trauma-informed practices throughout California and the country, so that agencies may better and more safely serve their clients.
+Agencies in Santa Cruz, San Diego, Santa Clara, and Los Angeles —and in Utah and Nebraska — have been working with the California Center of Excellence for Trauma Informed Care toward a certification process that is realistic, humane, cost-effective, and efficacious.

 Agencies interested in becoming a part of the certification development process are encouraged to email the California Center of Excellence for Trauma Informed Care at firstname.lastname@example.org